glacials/twos.dev/src/From Google to Apple.md

 ### Pixel Buds → AirPods Pro

 Everything you’ve heard about the AirPods Pro noise cancellation is true.
 Transparency mode is so good that more than once I’ve forgotten they’re in my ears.
-I’ve stopped bringing my Bose QC 35-IIs on flights.
+I’ve stopped bringing my Bose QuietComfort 35 IIs on

 Ecosystem benefits: